farmergreg/kinesis-advantage-2/README.md

 - Please try to keep the folder structure well organized.
 - Link to that folder from [README.md](README.md) (this file)

+# Windows 8 / 10
+Before copying files to your keyboard, please [read this](windows.md) if you're running Windows 8 or 10.

 # Keyboard Layouts
 - [Colemak](colemak/c_qwerty.txt)